-In December 2009, the GASB issued Statement No. 57, "OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans".
+In December 2009, the GASB issued Statement No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans.
 This statement is intended to address the alternative measurement method and the timing of these measurements by employers that are part of agent multiple-employer other postemployment benefit plans.
 The application of this statement is effective for the Authority's fiscal year ending December 31, 2012.
-The impact of this pronouncement on the Authority's financial statements has not been determined.
+This statement did not affect the Authority's financial statements for the year ending December 31, 2012.

-In June 2010, the GASB issued Statement No. 59, "Financial Instruments Omnibus".
-This statement is intended to update and provide additional guidance to existing standards regarding financial reporting and note disclosure requirements of certain external pools and financial instruments for which issues have been identified in practice.
-The application of this statement is effective for the Authority's fiscal year ending December 31, 2011.
-This statement did not affect the Authority's financial statements for the year ending December 31, 2011.
+In November 2010, the GASB issued Statement No. 60, Accounting and Financial Reporting for Service Concession Agreements.
+This statement is intended to provide guidance for financial reporting for service concession agreements.
+The application of this statement is effective for the Authority's fiscal year ending December 31, 2012.
+This statement did not affect the Authority's financial statements for the year ending December 31, 2012.